 Everyone is doomed to have at least one person in the course of their life who will cause some intense but unwanted emotions.
 Whether it is the emotion of love, loneliness, longing, anger, hate, fear, etc. It can get somewhat frustrating if you are unable to lock the doors of your brain in that person’s face.

 That’s not always the neat path you will find it to be.
 So how to stop thinking about someone?
 This person could be a rival colleague, an ex, a disloyal friend, a crush, or an evil relative.
-Someone you loved and show love by hitting pick up lines.

 How to Stop Thinking About Someone